okstate-library/docs/carpentries/semester-checklist.md

 # Semester Checklist
 One month before the end of each semester, the following logistics need to be in place.
+It is ideal if volunteer coordination is in place, but that depend on the response of volunteers.
+The Coordinating Volunteers section has due dates when each item must be completed by.
 # Logistics
 - [ ] Set workshop dates.
   - We currently offer workshops just before and after a semester.
 We also offer a workshop during the mid-semester (Fall/Spring) break.